Effective positivity of Hodge bundles and applications: Introduction

 In particular, if $d=1$, we obtain that

 \end{theorem}

-A novelty in our approach is that, given a family $X \to B$, finite base changes (that would change the volume) are only used to prove positivity of the Hodge bundles on $B$, and then we use \autoref{slopeinequality} to get the bound on the volume.
+A novelty in our approach is that, given a family $X \to B$, finite base changes (that would change the volume) are only used to prove positivity of the Hodge bundles on $B$, and then we use a slope inequality from \cite{CTV} recalled in \autoref{slopeinequality} to get the bound on the volume.